 A written complaint must be filed with the Title IX Coordinator in order to initiate an administrative investigation.
 This could be prepared in writing by the complainant, or dictated by the complainant to the Deputy Title IX Coordinator, Director of Campus Safety, or the Title IX Coordinator and approved by the complainant.
 Once a written complaint is filed, the Title IX Coordinator will appoint an investigator to investigate the charges.
-The Title IX Coordinator, in consultation with the investigator, will determine whether there is sufficient evidence to determine whether a violation has or has not occurred.
-If it is determined that there is sufficient basis to pursue an investigation, the College will handle the case in the manner described below.
+The Title IX Coordinator, in consultation with the investigator, will determine whether an investigation should proceed based on the allegations in the complaint.
+If it is determined that an investigation should proceed, the College will handle the case in the manner described below.
 Otherwise the Title IX Coordinator will issue a notice of dismissal.

-A complaint may also be filed (to be handled through the administrative investigation procedure) by the dean of the College, the associate dean of the College, or the vice president for Finance and Administration, if it has come to such person's attention that a member of the Bennington College community may have been subjected to conduct in violation of this policy by any other member of the College community or a covered third party.
+A complaint may also be filed (to be handled through the administrative investigation procedure) by the Provost and Dean of the College, the Associate Provost and Dean of Studies, or the Vice President for Finance and Administration, if it has come to such person's attention that a member of the Bennington College community may have been subjected to conduct in violation of this policy by any other member of the College community or a covered third party.

-In all cases, the final decision of whether to conduct an administrative investigation rests with the Title IX Coordinator.
+In all cases, the final decision of whether to conduct an investigation rests with the Title IX Coordinator.
 The issuance of a notice of dismissal cannot be appealed.
 The complainant is free at any time to pursue civil or criminal action against the respondent.

-Where there is sufficient basis to pursue an investigation, both parties will receive written notice that an investigation is being conducted.
+If an investigation will be conducted, both parties will receive written notice of that.
 The written notice will include a copy of this policy.
-The complainant and respondent will be afforded the same rights throughout this investigation.